dubielt1/ShantyLocker/README.md

 # shanty lock

-A 'spirtual' extension of ![xwobf](https://github.com/glindste/xwobf), this program can either: take a screenshot of your desktop and obscure only all visible windows, or obscure the entire desktop as a whole.
+A 'spirtual' extension of ![xwobf](https://github.com/glindste/xwobf), this program can either: take a screenshot of your desktop and obscure only all visible windows, or obscure the desktop as a whole.
 Many image obscuring options have been added.

+Must be used in conjunction with a screen locking program

 ### Blur and Swirl
 ![blur and swirl](http://i666.photobucket.com/albums/vv27/tres_dubiel1/b6s720_zpstpsc53wn.png)